Digital Marketing Competitor Analysis: A Comprehensive Guide [with Template]

 When was the last time you sat down and researched your competitors?
 For many, the answer will be a long time ago.
 Lots of businesses are guilty of neglecting to keep tabs on their rivals, but in the fast-moving world of digital marketing, this can prove costly.

-To help you gain a grasp of effective competitor analysis, we’ve put together this comprehensive guide to the process.
+To help you gain a grasp of effective competitor analysis, we’ve put together this comprehensive guide to the process, as well as your very own competitor analysis template to help you kick-start the process.

 - What is Competitor Analysis in Digital Marketing?